Mission and Strategic Plan

 III.
 Organizational Values

-In carrying out all of its activities, the Society for Neursocience is committed to the following:
+In carrying out all of its activities, the Society for Neuroscience is committed to the following:

 - Identifying and serving the evolving needs of SfN members as well as the field of neuroscience.